 While edema is one way the body works to heal itself, it can also cause pain, discomfort, and limited mobility in the affected areas.
 Reducing swelling can help ease the pain and discomfort of an injury, illness, arthritis, or other inflammation.

 Compression has been shown through multiple studies to be effective in reducing swelling to treated areas.
-Compression garments like ankle sleeves, knee supports, should supports, socks, and arm sleeves can help increase circulation and flow of fluids to an inflamed area.
+Compression garments like ankle sleeves, elbow sleeves, knee supports, shoulder supports, socks, and arm sleeves can help increase circulation and flow of fluids to an inflamed area.
 The compression can help fluids move freely rather than collect around an injury or infection.

 Keeps the body warm.